 IHE ITI-42 is XML format transaction used for registering META-data attributes of new document storing in XDS Document Repository actor into XDS Document Registry actor.
 The transaction specified with header “RegisterDocumentSet-b” and compose of META-data attributes of corresponding document.
 The content of the attributes varies upon type of document and the event represent by the document.
 For this implementation, XDS Document Registry actor will open TCP connection to receive the transaction on specified port.
 After ITI-42 transaction is received, the actor then converts XML message into JSON using xml2js.
 After that, the program extracts META-data attributes and prepare it for smart-contract.

+XDS Document Registry actor

+When ITI-42 was interpreted into JSON, the actor then passes the object into smart-contract.
+For the implementation, smart-contract was designed to store string value and will return the stored value when called by Geth client.
+The prepared JSON must be converted into string before entering smart-contract.
+This is due to limit of Ethereum smart-contract which can cover limit number of programming variable so, we simplify our program to avoid that limit by storing whole JSON in string form as single variable.
+However, because of Ethereum Blockchain require certain amount of gas to execute smart-contract, the length of the variable may cause error in the process if there was not enough gas supplied.
+That mean, we need to increase limit amount of gas for executing smart-contract from default value.
+Although, this change is not affecting this implementation for concept demonstration but, it may affect the network where its member prefers to use actual cryptocurrency like Ether to maintain Blockchain.
+This may accelerate depletion of currency circulating in the network and severe maintainability of the chain.
+By these smart-contract design, XDS Document Registry actor can keep META-data attributes of each document by store it as JSON string variable inside Blockchain using one smart-contract per document.
+At the same time, the actor can perform search operation by sequentially call upon each published smart-contract one-by-one until the result was found or until the last in the case which no matching result.
+Publishing of smart-contract require gas to execute while calling smart-contract not consuming Blockchain resource.

-XDS Document Registry actorImplementing IHE ITI-18 transactions interpreter
+Implementing IHE ITI-18 transactions interpreter

 Similar with IHE ITI-42 transaction handling, XDS Document Registry actor also wait for ITI-18 on TCP channel.
 The received transaction will be converted into JSON.
 The transaction specified with header “QueryResponse” and compose of META-data attributes value input by Document Consumer.
 These values will be used in search operation which will seek for the smart-contract with matching META-data attribute values.
 After the result was found, the actor then proceeds to create response XML message following the format provided by IHE ITI Framework.

 XDS Document Consumer actor

 Following IHE XDS Profile, XDS Document Consumer actor is where the user specifies search keyword values of META-data attributes for system to query for matching document exist within XDS Affinity Domain.
 For this implementation, we design that user interface will take a form of command line program that can be run via Windows command prompt or Linux terminal.
 The program will prompt the user to specify search type, including META-attributes value, and specify the value.
 The actor then accepts these values to create XML message following ITI-18 format before sending it to local or accessible XDS Document Registry actor to query for matching document and start search operation.

 Performance Evaluation